 Employment Support Allowance

-- To start a claim for ESA you need a fit note from your GP that says you are not able to work.
+- To claim ESA you need a ‘fit note’ from your GP that says you are unwell.

-- If you are in the Work Related Activity Group (WRAG) you have to go to meetings which try to improve your chances of working.
+- In the Work Related Activity Group (WRAG), you have to go to meetings to talk about what support you need to work.

-- If you are in the Support Group you don’t have to go to as many meetings and you will be paid more ESA than if you in the WRAG.
+- In the Support Group, you don’t have to go to meetings and you get more money than you get in the WRAG.

-- If the DWP decide that you can’t get ESA then you may have to claim Jobseekers Allowance (JSA).
+- If the DWP decides that you can’t get ESA then you may have to claim Jobseekers Allowance (JSA) instead.

 Need practical advice & info?
 We can help.